DavidGiraldoCode/t-cpp_fundamentals_for_gaming/DSA/s-hash_map/HASH_MAP.md

  * @exception None
 */
 ```
+In C++ there is a template class called `std::hash<T>` that account for hashing every know value type in C++, except for user-defined types.
 2. Compression: Reduce the encoded _Interger_ into a `size_t` within the range of the array, other wise increase the size of the array.
 The compression can be done using Multiplication, Addition or Division.
 3. Collissions: In come cases, completly different objects can end up with the same key, we need to resolve these cases so both elements can be stored and retrieved.
     - Lienar Probing: Look for more space